michaelloudermilk/ml/Installation-and-Update.md

 #### UNMS data
 By default, the installation script ensures that the application settings and data (logs, pictures, encryption key, etc.) will be stored outside the docker container (```/home/unms/data```).
 This will enable you to back up that data, and more importantly, this will enable you to perform any future UNMS upgrades without any data loss.

-#### SSL certificate
+#### SSL Certificate
 By default, UNMS uses [Let's Encrypt](letsencrypt.org) to create an SSL certificate for its domain name.
 The certificate is saved under ```/home/unms/data/cert/live```.
 It's possible to replace the certificate with your own if required.

-#### Devices latency
+#### Devices Latency
 By default, connected devices ping the UNMS host to check latency.
 This requires ping to be allowed on the UNMS host to work.

 ## Windows, OS X

-Unfortunately, Docker does not provide full support for these systems.
-Thus we can't ensure smooth backups and upgrades.
-At this moment we recommend to install VirtualBox with the latest version of Ubuntu and then follow the Linux instructions above.
+Unfortunately, Docker does not provide full support for these systems, so we can't ensure smooth backups and upgrades.
+At this time we recommend that you install VirtualBox with the latest version of Ubuntu and then follow the Linux instructions above.